umasreeram/fraud-detection-page.github.io/README.md

 # Results & Discussion

-Overall, the XGBoost model using feature set X1 has the best AUC score performance (0.9747) amongst all models(Figure 9).
+Overall, the XGBoost model using feature set X1 has the best AUC score performance (0.9747) amongst all models (Figure 9).
 The model is trained on the complete training set and used to predict probabilities of fraudulent transaction in the test set.
-Our test AUC score is satisfactory (0.9374), placing us as one of the top 100 teams out of 6200 submissions if the Kaggle competition is still open.
+Our test AUC score is satisfactory (0.9374), placing us as one of the top 100 teams out of 6200 submissions if the Kaggle competition was still opened.

 Figure 9.
 ROC curve of all models